Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

 \subsubsection{Prolate fraction vs. mass and filament density}

-Given the expectation that prolate galaxy formation is likely influenced by cosmic web accretion, we first compute the fraction of prolate galaxies as a function of both stellar mass and density of the nearest filament at six different redshift snapshots.
+Given the expectation that prolate galaxy formation is likely influenced by cosmic web accretion, we first compute the fraction of prolate galaxies as a function of both stellar mass and the density of the nearest filament at six different redshift snapshots.
 As in the previous section, we begin with the DM-only TNG50-Dark simulation to interpret the effects of gravity alone.
-In Figure~\ref{fig:pfrac-dark}, we present the prolate fraction of the subhalos (prolate over total population: color-bar) in a given bin of subhalo mass $M_{\mathrm{sh}}$ ($x$-axis) and nearest filament line density ($y$-axis) at redshifts $z=4$, 3, 2, 1, 0.5, and 0 (each a different column).
-The top row shows the prolate fraction for DM measured within 2{\rdm} (outer halo) and the bottom row shows the prolate fraction for DM measured within 0.1{\rdm} (inner halo).
-To give a sense of the number in each 2D bin, the color is opaque if the number in that bin is greater than 20 and semi-transparent if not.
+In Figure~\ref{fig:pfrac-dark}, we present the prolate fraction (prolate over total population: color-bar) of subhalos in a given bin of subhalo mass $M_{\mathrm{sh}}$ ($x$-axis) and nearest filament line density ($y$-axis) at redshifts $z=4$, 3, 2, 1, 0.5, and 0 (each a different column).
+The top (bottom) row shows the prolate fraction for DM measured within 0.1{\rdm} (2{\rdm}).
+To give a sense of the number of objects in each 2D bin, the color is opaque if the number in that bin is greater than 20 and semi-transparent if not.

-In TNG50-Dark, the fraction of prolate inner halos increases with increasing mass at all redshifts, and the same is true for outer halos at $z>1$.
-In the inner halo, prolate fractions are higher than $\sim$50\% for virtually all filaments densities down to $z=0.5$.
-The corresponding prolate fractions at the outer halos are much smaller (in some cases less than half as large), implying substantial elongation of halo cores relative to outskirts at all times.
-Almost all outer halos are spheroidal at $z<1$, regardless of mass or redshift.
-Thus, mass accretion from filaments in the presence of only gravity results in the formation of increasingly prolate halos at early times, including more prolate inner halos at all times $z<4$.
+In TNG50-Dark, the fraction of prolate inner halos increases with increasing mass at all redshifts, and the same is true for outer halos at $z\gtrsim1$.
+Inner halos have much higher (in some cases by a factor $>$2) prolate fractions at fixed mass than outer halos at any given redshift, which implies substantial elongation of halo cores relative to their outskirts at all times.
+Most outer halos are spheroidal at $z<1$, regardless of mass.
+We also notice a slight drop in the prolate fraction with increasing filament density at fixed mass.
+This is more prominent for inner halos and higher redshifts ($z\geq1$).

-Now, we present the prolate fractions as functions of stellar mass and filament density in the fully hydrodynamic TNG50 simulation.
-Figure~\ref{fig:pfrac} shows the prolate fractions of stars at 2{\rstar} (top row), DM at 2{\rstar} (middle row), and DM at 2{\rdm} (bottom row), as functions of stellar mass and nearest filament density at six different redshifts.